Monday, 31 January 2022

 Sage Sankara was unique in making bold assertions declaring Athma is God in truth.
 Athma is the cause of the universe.+

-Sage Sankara was unique in making bold assertions declaring Athma is God in truth.
+Sage Sankara was unique in making bold assertions, declaring that Athma is God in truth.
 Athma is the cause of the universe.
 The universe is illusory.
-Athma the cause of the illusory universe is real and eternal.
+Athma, the cause of the illusory universe, is real and eternal.

 The English use of the word the Self is applied to the individual Soul.

-Sage Sankara rejects many souls theory.
+Sage Sankara rejects the many souls theory.
 Sage Sankara's wisdom is ekathma vada (one Soul).

 Existence without the illusory form, time, and space is applied to unseen Athma, which is the cause and support of the illusory universe in which we exist.

-The seeker has to remember the Self means Athma, which is not limited to an individual but Athma pervades in everything and everywhere in the whole universe.
+The seeker must remember that the Self means Athma, which is not limited to an individual, but Athma pervades everything and everywhere in the universe.

-Brihadaranyaka Upanishad: ~ Brahman (God) is the form of the Athma, and it is indeed Athma itself
+Brihadaranyaka Upanishad: ~ Brahman (God in truth) is the form of the Athma, and it is indeed Athma itself.

 Athma or Soul.
 Athma or Atman is the Sanskrit word for the Soul, the Self.
-Athma is the cause and support of all that exists as this universe.
+Athma is the cause and support of all that exists in this universe.

 Do not accept any other God other than the Athma.
 The Athma is God in truth.

-When Upanishads and Vedas declare that, “God is in the form of the Athma, and God is indeed Athma itself” then why accept another God in place of the Athma or worship other than the Athma.
+When the Upanishads and Vedas declare that “God is in the form of the Athma, and God is indeed Athma itself,” then why accept another God in place of the Athma or worship other than the Athma?

 Nothing is real but Athma, which is present in the form of consciousness.
-Nothing matters but realize God in truth.
+Nothing matters but realizing God in truth.

 God in truth is everywhere and in everything.
 Let these words be inscribed in your subconscious.